 As student participation in Ohio Mock Trial continued to expand, schools, lawyers, and judges sought additional opportunities for students to enhance their critical thinking, public speaking, advocacy, research, and writing skills.
 Sponsors of Ohio Mock Trial formally supported the expansion of educational programs and in 1989 established the Ohio Center for Law-Related Education (OCLRE).

 With this expansion, OCLRE became part of a national law-related education network and quickly developed critical programs and services including publication of a newsletter with a circulation of 10,000, creation of professional development programs and resource opportunities for educators, and development of new original and authentic learning experiences for Ohio’s students.
-The current programs consist of High School & Middle School Mock Trial, We The People, Youth For Justice, Moot Court, and Project Citizen.
+The current programs consist of Mock Trial, We The People, and Moot Court, with former programs consisting of Youth For Justice and Project Citizen.